block-core/blockcore/Documentation/proof-of-stake.md

 How is a valid coinstake found?
 This is the heart of the processes.

-The processes of staking will go as following, every time a MASK time elapses the node will iterate over all its stakeable outputs (the outputs that reached maturity and are beyond MaxReorg)
+The processes of staking will go as following, every time the masking of the timestamp is valid the node will iterate over all its stakeable outputs (the outputs that reached maturity and are beyond MaxReorg)

 Then each output will be hashed with the following parameters: